Isaac Paredes Player Props: Rays vs. Blue Jays

 Isaac Paredes At The Plate

-- Paredes is hitting .308 with three home runs and three walks.
+- Paredes has three home runs and three walks while hitting .279.

-- Among the qualifying hitters in MLB, his batting average ranks 45th, his on-base percentage ranks 55th, and he is 43rd in the league in slugging.

-- Paredes has gotten at least one hit in 66.7% of his games this year (eight of 12), with at least two hits three times (25.0%).
+- He has hit a long ball in three games this year (23.1%), leaving the park in 6.3% of his plate appearances.

-- In 25.0% of his games this season, he has hit a home run, and 6.8% of his trips to the dish.

-- In five games this season (41.7%), Paredes has picked up an RBI, including two games with multiple runs batted in.
+- In five games this year (38.5%), Paredes has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.